-- 1. Surgery.

-- 2. Adjuvant radiation therapy.
+- 1. Surgery. - 2.
+Adjuvant radiation therapy.

-- 3. Adjuvant chemotherapy.
+3. Adjuvant chemotherapy.

-Surgery is usually the initial treatment for patients with pineoblastoma to diagnose the tumor.[20]
+Surgery is usually the initial treatment for patients with pineoblastoma to diagnose the tumor.[23]
 Total resections have been associated with better outcomes.

 The usual postsurgical treatment for patients with pineoblastoma begins with radiation therapy, although some trials have used preradiation chemotherapy.
-The total dose of radiation therapy to the tumor site is 54 Gy to 55.8 Gy using conventional fractionation.[14,15]
+The total dose of radiation therapy to the tumor site is 54 Gy to 55.8 Gy using conventional fractionation.[13,14]

-Craniospinal irradiation with doses of 23.4 Gy to 36 Gy are also recommended because of the propensity of this tumor to disseminate throughout the subarachnoid space.[7,14,15]
+Craniospinal irradiation with doses of 23.4 Gy to 36 Gy are also recommended because of the propensity of this tumor to disseminate throughout the subarachnoid space.[13,14,17]

-Chemotherapy is usually used in the same way as outlined for high-risk medulloblastomas in children with nondisseminated disease at the time of diagnosis.
+Chemotherapy is usually given in the same way as outlined for high-risk medulloblastomas in children with nondisseminated disease at the time of diagnosis.[15]
 For more information, see the Treatment of children older than 3 years with high-risk medulloblastoma section.

-The 5-year disease-free survival rate exceeds 50% in children with localized disease at diagnosis who undergo aggressive resection.
-[14,15,21,22] [Level of evidence A1] The Children's Oncology Group (COG) COG-ACNS0332 (NCT00392327) study of 36 patients with nonmedulloblastoma embryonal tumors (which included 26 pineoblastomas) reported a 5-year overall survival (OS) rate of 78.5% (95% confidence interval, 62.2%-94.8%).
-[22] [Level of evidence A1]
+The 5-year disease-free survival rate exceeds 50% in children with localized disease at diagnosis who undergo aggressive resection.[13,14,24,25][Level of evidence A1] The Children's Oncology Group (COG) COG-ACNS0332 (NCT00392327) study of 36 patients with nonmedulloblastoma embryonal tumors (which included 26 pineoblastomas) reported a 5-year overall survival (OS) rate of 78.5% (95% confidence interval, 62.2%-94.8%).[25]
+[Level of evidence A1]

-For patients with disseminated disease at the time of diagnosis, survival is considerably poorer.[14,15] In the COG-ACNS0332 (NCT00392327) study, there was no significant difference in event-free survival or OS according to metastatic status.
+For patients with disseminated disease at the time of diagnosis, survival is considerably poorer.[13,14] In the COG-ACNS0332 (NCT00392327) study, there was no significant difference in event-free survival or OS according to metastatic status.